-Secured Creditors Receive the Benefit of Their Bargain in Chapter 11Added by Brent R. Wilson in Articles & Publications, Banking Law on January 9, 2016
+Secured Creditors Receive the Benefit of Their Bargain in Chapter 11Added by Brent R. Wilson in Articles & Blogs, Banking Law on January 9, 2016

 Secured Creditors Receive the Benefit of Their Bargain in Chapter 11: The Court of Appeals for the Ninth Circuit Gives Secured Creditors Leverage in Objecting to Debtors’ Chapter 11 Plans